sonnyhuynh/sonnyhuynh.github.io/_posts/2013-10-17-ftp-ascii-vs-binary.md

 description: General rule of thumb for deciding which FTP transfer mode to use
 date: 2013-10-17 06:06 PM

-categories: coding
+categories: notes
-tags: basics ftp
+tags: coding basics ftp

 published: true
 ---